How to Protect Yourself: Work-at-Home SchemesSource: Florida Attorney General's Office

 - What is the basis for the statements on my earnings?
 Do you survey those who have purchased the programs?

 - Are there references I may call regarding the program?

 Before signing up for any work-from-home program, look up the company online to see what others are saying.
 Try typing the name of the firm along with “complaints” or “fraud” in your search engine.

 File a complaint.

-You may file a complaint against a business directory firm with the Attorney General’s Office online at www.myfloridalegal.comor by phone toll-free at 1-866-9-NO-SCAM.
-Additionally, you may want to file a complaint against the firm with the Federal Trade Commission at www.ftc.gov/complaint as well as the Better Business Bureau at www.bbb.org.
+You may file a complaint against work-from-home company or promoter with the Attorney General’s Office online at www.myfloridalegal.comor by phone toll-free at 1-866-9-NO-SCAM.
+Additionally, you may want to file a complaint with the Federal Trade Commission at www.ftc.gov/complaint as well as the Better Business Bureau at www.bbb.org.